jcarver989/foundation.sass/README.md

 ======================

 Foundation.sass is a set of useful css mixins for sass (http://sass-lang.com/) that makes life on the front-end much easer.
-Inspired in part by Mark Otto's Bootstrap.less (http://www.markdotto.com/bootstrap/).
-See examples/examples.html for more information.
+Inspired in part by Mark Otto's Bootstrap.less (http://www.markdotto.com/bootstrap/). for more information.